tasdikrahman/tasdikrahman.me/_posts/2020-07-07-rails-logging.md

 cover_image: '/content/images/2020/07/rails_logging.png'
 ---

-If you are on rails, you would have noticed that the rails logs which you get by default are quite verbose and spread across multiple lines, even if the context is of processing just one line of log.
+If you are on rails, you would have noticed that the rails logs which you get by default are quite verbose and spread across multiple lines, even if the context is of processing just one simple controller action.

 Let's take the example of a simple health check controller which you would add to just make the health check pass for your rails app deployed on kubernetes